Treasuries slip, dollar firm as markets grapple with US politics

 Oil prices inched up, having fallen on Friday amid signs of progress on a ceasefire between Israel and Hamas.

-(Reporting by Wayne Cole.
-Additional reporting by Tom Westbrook in Sydney; Editing by Lisa Shumaker and Christian Schmollinger)
+(Reporting by Wayne Cole; Additional reporting by Tom Westbrook in Singapore; Editing by Lisa Shumaker, Christian Schmollinger and Jamie Freed)